5 Best Knowledge Management Software Solutions in 2026

 Guru Pricing

-- All-in-One Plan: $15 per user/month (billed annually) or $18 per user/month (billed monthly).
+- All-in-One Plan: $25 per user/month (billed annually)

-- Enterprise Plan: Custom pricing for large organizations with specific needs.
+- Enterprise Plan: Custom pricing for large organizations with specific needs

 While Guru does not offer a free version, a 30-day free trial provides full platform access, allowing users to test its capabilities before committing to a paid plan.